azavea/raster-vision/docs/pipelines.rst

 A :class:`Dataset <rastervision.core.data.dataset_config.DatasetConfig>` contains the `training, validation, and test splits <https://en.wikipedia.org/wiki/Training,_test,_and_validation_sets>`_ needed to train and evaluate a model.
 Each dataset split is a list of :class:`Scenes <rastervision.core.data.scene_config.SceneConfig>`.

-In our `tiny_spacenet.py <https://github.com/azavea/raster-vision/tree/0.13/rastervision_pytorch_backend/rastervision/pytorch_backend/examples/tiny_spacenet.py>`__ example, we configured the dataset with single scenes, though more often in real use cases you would use multiple scenes per split:
+In our {{ tiny_spacenet }} example, we configured the dataset with single scenes, though more often in real use cases you would use multiple scenes per split:

 .. code-block:: python